bm4cs/papers/README.md

 Authored in crisp markdown transformed to downstream formats such as LaTeX and manpages using [pandoc](https://github.com/pandoc/dockerfiles)

-Individual papers are compiled using `Makefile`, which shell out to `pandoc` Docker container.
+Individual papers are compiled using `Makefile` which shells out to `pandoc` Docker container.

 # Papers